MichaelCurrin/code-cookbook/recipes/jekyll/plugins/generators.md

 ### Outline

-> A generator is a subclass of Jekyll::Generator that defines a generate method, which receives an instance of Jekyll::Site.
+> A generator is a subclass of `Jekyll::Generator` that defines a generate method, which receives an instance of Jekyll::Site.
 The return value of generate is ignored.

-The `initialize` method is not needed, but it is coverd here in case you need to override it.
+The `initialize` method is not needed, but it is covered here in case you need to override it.

 - `_plugins/reading.rb`
     ```ruby